sandbuuk/base-ui-nectary-skin/docs/shell/src/pages/08-Labs/index.md

 Welcome to Nectary Labs!
 This is the experimental playground for new components, patterns, and features that are being evaluated for inclusion in the main Nectary design system.

----

-> Nectary Labs is where innovation meets collaboration - a shared incubator for experimental components that could become the next generation of design system patterns.

----

 ## 🎯 What is Nectary Labs?

 Nectary Labs is a shared component library where **any team** can contribute their own experimental components.
 When a component is requested or used by multiple teams, it becomes a candidate for promotion to the main Nectary design system by the official Nectary team.